Dirstac/Arcade64-EssencePatch/README.md

 Removed the following annoying messages: “WRONG LENGTH”, “NO_DUMP”, “WRONG CHECKSUMS”, “BAD_DUMP” And “THE PARENT FILE DOES NOT EXIST”.

-Added movement optimization for all fighting games “GSC2007”.
+Added movement optimization for all fighting games (By GSC2007).

-The Arcade64 “GUI” was modernized with new icons (KOF2112), a custom default configuration has been made.
+The Arcade64 “GUI” was modernized with new icons (By KOF2112), a custom default configuration has been made.

 It is already pre-configured, enforce aspect ratio is disabled, full screen mode and tricks are already enabled by default.